Shaf8808/quizmaster/README.md

 ### Expectations

 * I expect to know that this is my game based on my username.
-* I expect that all the category choices present the correct type of questions
 * I expect to be able to leave the question page and navigate back to the homepage if I wish
 * I expect feedback on performance.
 * I expect the scoring system to work as intended, adding scores appropriately whenever the correct option is picked